 The United States truly does have one of the most unique and important modes of elections in the world.
-In fact, the Federalists and supporters of the Constitution were more concerned about the mode of electing the president than even the powers of the president himself, for if the citizenry considers the mode illegitimate, no matter what the president does, he and his powers will be considered illegitimate.
+In fact, the Federalists and supporters of the Constitution were more concerned about the mode of electing the president than even the powers of the president himself.
+If the citizenry considers the mode of electing illegitimate, no matter what the president does, he and his powers will be considered illegitimate.

 It Was The One Topic Both Federalists and Anti-Federalists Agreed Upon

 While the Federalists and Anti-Federalists disagreed over many things and felt that their opposition, should they succeed, were opening the door for tyranny and chaos, there was one portion of the Constitution that both parties appeared to agree upon: the mode of electing the President.

 Hamilton says this:

 “The mode of appointment of the Chief Magistrate of the United States is almost the only part of the system, of any consequence, which has escaped without severe censure, or which has received the slightest mark of approbation from its opponents.”